ZenTheMC/Zen-Training/README.md

 # Zen Training
-Your very own training coach and workout database!
+-Your very own training coach and workout database!

-This app allows you to CREATE your own programs, RUN them, VIEW them and have many utility options, COMPLETE and/or DELETE programs.
+-This app allows you to CREATE your own programs, RUN them, VIEW them and have many utility options, COMPLETE and/or DELETE programs.

-You also get to have custom choices, like your preferred logo/icon, creating new custom exercises, etc.
+-You also get to have custom choices, like your preferred logo/icon, creating new custom exercises, etc.

 **Link to project:** [Zen Training](https://js-react-hypertrophy-app.web.app/)